The Mummy, or Ramses the Damned: Development

 The Mummy was originally a film script by Rice, who said producers "wanted to change everything."
 She explained, "I think I went off to create that book just to spite them, I was so furious."

 Major themes

 Like the vampires of Rice's Vampire Chronicles, those who take the elixir become immortal, inhumanly strong, and unable to die from normal means.
-These individuals could even be said to be "reverse vampires" since they derive their strength from the sun, and cannot live without it.
-Unlike vampires, they are able to eat, drink and function as normal humans.
-However, this immortality comes with a strange price.
-Those who drink the potion are constantly driven to sate their senses.
-They constantly crave food and drink, although they need neither to survive.
-They have an extremely heightened libido.
-Moreover, their bodies continually blunt drugs that give humans pleasure.
-For example, Ramses constantly drinks and smokes because the "buzz" the alcohol or nicotine would normally give him fades after a few moments.
+These individuals could be described as “reverse vampires,” as they draw their strength from the sun and cannot survive without it.
+Unlike traditional vampires, they are able to eat, drink, and function as ordinary humans.
+However, their immortality carries an unusual cost: those who consume the potion are perpetually driven to indulge their senses.
+They experience constant cravings for food and drink, though neither is necessary for their survival, and possess an intensely heightened libido.
+In addition, their bodies rapidly neutralize substances that provide pleasure to humans.
+For instance, Ramses drinks and smokes incessantly, as the “buzz” normally produced by alcohol or nicotine dissipates for him within moments.